If you a staycation this year why not make your garden seem like a holiday destination? Here’s how to create the perfect summer garden.

 Garden design and landscaping are all about taking your wishlist and turning it into reality.
 Notice that my wishlist isn’t all about specific features or materials – it’s about function.
 After all, what use is a garden if you can’t use it?

-Turning your summer garden wish list into a usable space
+Turning your garden wish list into a usable space

 Now that you know what your summer garden needs to provide, it’s time to turn benefits into features.

 I have a vast choice of garden features that could bring my wish list to life.
 I also have to think about the budget.
-So I’m going to prioritise.
+So I’m going to prioritize.

 The patio – a great garden multi-tasker